 Giedrė Urbanavičiūtė, M.Sc.

 Audronė Rukšėnaitė, M.Sc.

 AdoMet-dependent methyltransferases (MTases), which represent more than 3% of the proteins in the cell, catalyze the transfer of the methyl group from S-adenosyl-L-methionine (AdoMet) to N-, C-, O- or S-nucleophiles in DNA, RNA, proteins or small biomolecules.

 In DNA, enzymatic methylation of nucleobases serves to expand the information content of the genome in organisms ranging from bacteria to mammals.
 Postreplicative methylation is accomplished by DNA methyltransferases yielding 5-methylcytosine, N4-methylcytosine or N6-methyladenine.
 Genomic DNA methylation is a key epigenetic regulatory mechanism in high eukaryotes.
 Aberrant DNA methylation correlates with a number of pediatric syndromes and cancer, or predisposes individuals to various other human diseases.
 However, research into the epigenetic misregulation and its diagnostics is hampered by the limitations of available analytical techniques.
-We aim to develop new approaches to genome-wide profiling of DNA methylation for epigenome studies and improved diagnostics.

 Targeted covalent labeling of biopolymers